hypermine-bc/labs/content/posts/intro-to-biometric.md

 ![as](/images/intro-to-biometric/processingStepsExtraction.png)

-- Image maps are generated from the input fingerprint
+- Image maps are generated from the input fingerprint.
 - Image binarization is performed and the minutiae are detected from the binarized fingerprint image.
-- Removal of false minutiae from the fingerprint
+- Removal of false minutiae from the fingerprint happens.
+- Finally, output minutiae file is generated after accessing minutia quality.

 ### Post-processing